umhau/PXEN/README.md

 - list of MAC addresses associated with each machine - for wake-on-LAN
 - list of machine identifiers (motherboard serials?) to associate hostnames with previously-seen machines. useful to maintain continuity over reboots.
 Or, generate the hostnames from the motherboard serials, and then they will maintain continuity automatically.
 - ssh key and/or password: if the `/etc/shadow` file is part of the standard filesystem, then the same accounts should exist accross all the machines.
 Is this a security risk?
 Probably not, at least not within my vague idea of the threat model involved.
+- list of machines and the pools they're in, and which machines are the primaries of the pool.
+This is based on the deterministic hostnames.
+It also means that pools and primary machines _should not_ be determined by the machine with the flash drive in it.

 ### misc